Skip to main content

 • Developing a plan: Once they have a good overall picture of your needs, they will create a plan that will streamline printer placement, set print and workflow recommendations for routing to specific devices, identify the replacement of any legacy devices with upgrades to more efficient hardware, endorse the addition and accessibility of remote and mobile printing, while identifying cost savings by automating tasks and the delivery of supplies.
 They may also propose that some of your documents be moved to off-site printing companies for additional savings.
 Their plan and proposal will include the cost of their service so there should be fully aware of what savings they can provide your organization now (including their fees) and what you can expect in the future.

-By becoming a managed print service business by using an outside service to keep costs down while keeping your efficiencies and productivity high in relation to your office printing, you will begin seeing returns in your annual profits.
-If you want to learn even more ways managed print services can help your business, then read our article: How Managed Print Services Can Help Manage Print Costs
+By becoming a managed print service business using an outside service to keep costs down while keeping your efficiencies and productivity high about your office printing, you will begin seeing returns in your annual profits.

-At AIS, we believe that our clients should be fully aware and well informed of what costs are associated with their office technology, especially when it comes to business copying, printing, and document workflow.
-If you want more visibility or think you printing costs are beginning to get out of control, contact one of our technology consultants today, and let’s start a conversation about how office technology can give you peace of mind and help you win more business.
+At AIS, our clients should be fully aware and well-informed of the costs associated with their office technology, especially regarding business copying, printing, and document workflow.
+If you want more visibility or think your printing costs are getting out of control, contact one of our technology consultants today.
 Also, check out our video channel on YouTube, The Copier Channelfor more resources on office technology and solutions.